Founding

 Leadership

-In May of 2021, in an effort to build upon the collaborative and equitable vision of the school, PSCS parents, staff, and the Board of Trustees agreed to invest in non-hierarchical administration and collaborative leadership, rather than in a traditional Director or Head of School.
+In May of 2021, in an effort to build upon the collaborative and equitable vision of the school, PSCS parents, staff, and the Board of Trustees agreed to invest in a more intentionally-hierarchical administrative team and collaborative leadership, rather than in a traditional Executive Director or Head of School.
 This means the daily operations of the school are run by our PSCS Admin Team, comprised of our three directors, each of whom functions in close cooperation with the PSCS Teaching Staff.
-In 2022, the staff agreed to a flattened payscale (currently at 10- and 12-month contracts).

 Student/Teaching Staff Ratio